westermo/westermo.github.io/_posts/2020-03-25-linux-networking-bridge.md

 ## Creating a Bridge in Linux

 There are actually two variants of the standard bridge in mainline Linux; old-style and new-style.
-The latter, which we will focus on, has native support for VLAN filtering.
+The latter, which we will focus on in this blog post, has native support for VLAN filtering.

     # ip link add br0 type bridge
     # ip link set br0 type bridge vlan_filtering 1

+> **Note:** recent versions of Debian based systems, like Ubuntu, have
+> enabled bridge firewalling by default.
+This may completely disable
+> all or some forwarding of traffic on bridges.
+Causing a lot of head
+> scratching!
+See [Bridge Forwarding Problem][] for a fix!

 Now, add a couple of ports to the bridge: